Unramifiedness of weight one Hilbert Hecke algebras: Hilbert modular forms in finite characteristic

-\begin{proof} Recall from Lemma~\ref{lem:complement} that the zero loci of two different generalised Hasse invariants do not have a common divisor.
-Let $j_{\sigma}$ be the order of vanishing of a Hilbert modular form $f$ on $Z_\sigma$.
+Recall from Lemma~\ref{lem:complement} that the zero loci of two different generalised Hasse invariants do not have a common divisor.
+Let $j_{\sigma}$ be the order of vanishing of a Hilbert modular form $f\neq 0$ on $Z_\sigma$.
 So, if we divide $f$ by $\prod_{\sigma \in \Sigma} h_{\sigma}^{j_\sigma}$, we get the modular form $g$ needed in Definition~\ref{defi:minweight}.
-Hence, it follows that the notion of minimal weight is indeed well defined (see also the proof of \cite[Thm.~8.19]{AG}). \end{proof}
+Hence, it follows that the notion of minimal weight is indeed well defined (see also the proof of \cite[Thm.~8.19]{AG} and \cite[\S 8]{DK2}). \end{proof}

-\begin{rem} When $p$ is unramified in $F$, our notion of minimal weights is same as the notion of minimal weights of Andreatta--Goren \cite[8.20]{AG}.
-On the other hand, when $\fp$ is ramified, then the Pappas--Rapoport model $X$ is essential in order to define the notion of a minimal weight.
-In fact, one can divide a mod $p$ modular form over $X^{\Ra}$ by arbitrary powers of generalised Hasse invariants of the first kind ($h_{\tau,i}$ with $1\leqslant i \leqslant e_\fp-1$), implying that there is no good notion of a minimal weight over the Rapoport locus.
+\begin{rem} When $p$ is unramified in $F$ ({\it i.e.}, $\Sigma=\Sigmabar$), the notion of minimal weights from Definition~\ref{defi:minweight} is the same as the one introduced by Andreatta and Goren \cite[\S8.20]{AG}.
+On the other hand, when $\fp$ is ramified, multiplying $0 \neq f\in M_k^\Katz(\fc,\fn;\FF)$ having minimal weight $k$ with arbitrary powers of generalised Hasse invariants ($h_{\tau,i}$ with $2\leqslant i \leqslant e_\fp$) yields forms sharing the same ${\bar k}$ but whose weights are not minimal anymore. \end{rem}